AKASH20sw053/Background-html/README.md

 background-attachment: Specifies whether the background image scrolls with the content or stays fixed.
 Values can be scroll (default) or fixed.

-background-origin: Defines the starting point of the background image relative to the padding box or the content box of the element.
+background-origin: Defines the starting point of the background image relative to the, padding box or the content box of the element.

 background-clip: Determines the area within which the background is displayed.
 You can use values like border-box, padding-box, or content-box.